 BA, Vrije Universiteit Brussel (Belgium); MA, Ph.D., New York University

-Michaël J. Amy is an art historian, critic, lecturer and curator with a B.A. from the Department of Art History and Archaeology at the Vrije Universiteit Brussel, and an M.A. and Ph.D. from New York University’s Institute of Fine Arts.
+Michaël J. Amy is an art historian, critic, writer, public speaker, and curator with a B.A. from the Department of Art History and Archaeology at the Vrije Universiteit Brussel, and an M.A. and Ph.D. from New York University’s Institute of Fine Arts.
 He is a Professor of Art History in the College of Art and Design at Rochester Institute of Technology.

-Michaël Amy’s numerous exhibition reviews have appeared in Art in America, Sculpture, tema celeste, Apollo, Art News, Art on Paper, The New York Sun, Art & Culture, and Kunst & Cultuur, and his book reviews have been published by CAA.Reviews.
-His interviews with the jazz musicians Warne Marsh and Max Roach were broadcast by the cultural program of the Flemish Radio BRT III, and his interviews with the artists James Rosenquist, Julian Schnabel, Berlinde de Bruyckere, Wim Delvoye, Johan Creten, Alisa Baremboym, David Altmejd, Mathilde Roussel, Folkert de Jong, Diana Al-Hadid, Peter Buggenhout, Meeson Pae Yang, Edward Burtynsky, Sofi Zezmer, Dustin Yellin, Kristen Morgin, Andre Woodward, Michelle Segre, and Jan Fabre, have appeared in Art in America, Sculpture, tema celeste, De Financieel-Economische Tijd, and exhibition catalogues.
+Michaël Amy’s numerous exhibition reviews have appeared in Art in America, Sculpture, tema celeste, Apollo, Art News, Art on Paper, The New York Sun, Art & Culture, and Kunst & Cultuur, and his book reviews have been published in CAA.Reviews.
+His interviews with the jazz musicians Warne Marsh and Max Roach were broadcast by the cultural program of the Flemish Radio BRT III, and his interviews with the artists James Rosenquist, Guillaume Bijl, Pierre Huyghe, Jon Kessler, Julian Schnabel, Tony Oursler, Berlinde de Bruyckere, Wim Delvoye, Carol Penelope Lambert, Johan Creten, Li Hongwei, Alisa Baremboym, David Altmejd, Mathilde Roussel, Folkert de Jong, Diana Al-Hadid, Peter Buggenhout, Meeson Pae Yang, Edward Burtynsky, Sofi Zezmer, Kim Joon, Dustin Yellin, Kristen Morgin, Andre Woodward, Michelle Segre, Eunsuh Choi, Ricardo Brey, Herman van Bergen, Golnaz Fathi, and Jan Fabre, have appeared in Art in America, Sculpture, tema celeste, Afterimage, The Art Section, De Financieel-Economische Tijd, and exhibition catalogues.

 In the News